How to sell your medical devices and IVDs in Europe

 This delay means that, while EUDAMED is the required system for both the MDR and IVDR, it is not yet mandatory.

-Until EUDAMED is fully functional, the requirements of the Directives, which may involve notifying national competent authorities of new devices on the market, are applicable.
+Until EUDAMED is fully functional, the requirements of the old Directives, which involves notifying individual national competent authorities of new devices on the market, are applicable.

 4) Identify EU Importer